wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mail-users.md

 To complete any of the actions or procedures mentioned in this unit, you'll need to ensure the account you're using has the Recipient Management permission.

-In Exchange Online, the Exchange admin center (EAC) has replaced the Exchange Control Panel (ECP) as the GUI-based administrative tool used to manage cloud-based recipients.
-The EAC also replaces the Exchange Management Console in Exchange Server.
+In Exchange Online, the Exchange admin center has replaced the Exchange Control Panel (ECP) as the GUI-based administrative tool used to manage cloud-based recipients.
+The Exchange admin center also replaces the Exchange Management Console in Exchange Server.

 ## Create a mail user

 There are two ways to create a mail user.
-You can use the EAC or Exchange Online PowerShell commands.
+You can use the Exchange admin center or Exchange Online PowerShell commands.

 Suppose you want to create a new mail-enabled account for Jeffery Brown with the following details: